rs-ipfs/rust-ipfs/http/README.md

 cargo run -p ipfs-http -- init --profile test --bits 2048
 ```

 The `--profile` option allows the user to use a set of defaults.
-Currently
+Currently two
+profiles are supported:

+- `test`: runs the daemon using ephemeral ports
+- `default` runs the daemon on port `4004`

-only `test` is supported.
-The `--bits` option specifies the length of the RSA
+The `--bits` option specifies the length of the RSA keys to be used.
+The output
-keys to be used.
-The output should return a peer id and confirm the path of the
+should return a peer id and confirm the path of the newly initialised node is
-newly initialised node is either the default or the `IPFS_PATH`.
+either the default or the `IPFS_PATH`.

 The `.rust-ipfs` directory now contains a configuration file, `config`: